-- 1. Baptised Catholic children (see Note 2 below) who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989), and children who were previously looked after but ceased to be so because they were adopted or became subject to a residence order or special guardianship order. - 2.
+- 1. Baptised Catholic children (see Note 2 below) who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989), and children who were previously looked after but ceased to be so because they were adopted or became subject to a residence order, a child arrangements order or a special guardianship order. - 2.
 Baptised Catholic children living within the Parish of St Wilfrid's who have a brother or sister (see Note 3 below) in the school at the time of admission - 3.
 Baptised Catholic children living within the Parish of St Wilfrid's - 4.
 Other Baptised Catholic children who have a brother or sister in the school at the time of admission - 5.
 Other Baptised Catholic children - 6.
-Non-Catholic children who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989), and children who were previously looked after but ceased to be so because they were adopted or became subject to a residence order or special guardianship order. - Non-Catholic children who have a brother or sister in the school at the time of admission - 8.
+Non-Catholic children who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989), and children who were previously looked after but ceased to be so because they were adopted or became subject to a residence order, a child arrangements order or a special guardianship order. - 7.
+Non-Catholic children who have a brother or sister in the school at the time of admission - 8.
 Non-Catholic children

-Children with a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan that names the school must be admitted.
-This will reduce the number of places available to other applicants.
+Children with a Statement of Special Educational Needs or and Education, Health and Care (EHC) Plan that names the school must be admitted.
+This will reduce the number of places available to applicants.
 This is not an oversubscription criterion.